Interested in shopping in Athens? Look no further! Here is a complete guide on the best shops, malls and great shopping areas in Athens.

 Today, there are several Athens malls, retail parks and outlets.
 Some of them are easily accessible by metro.
 Others are out of the city center, and you’d need to take a bus or a taxi to get there.

 This is the first mall that opened in the northern suburbs of Athens, back in 2005.
 It’s a mall with multiple levels, where you can find most popular brands and high street stores.

-On the top floor there are a few cafes and restaurants, as well as the Village cinemas.
+On the top floor there’s a food court with a few cafes and restaurants, as well as the Village cinemas.
 The Mall is popular with teenagers, and can get very busy on evenings and weekends.

 Website: The Mall Athens

 Map: Andrea Papandreou 35, Maroussi,

 How to get there: The Mall is a short walk from Nerantziotissa metro station, on the green metro line.
 It’s also close to the Olympic Stadium.

 Not far from The Mall, you will find the Golden Hall.
 This luxurious shopping mall is home to several shops, cafes and restaurants, including a couple of upmarket brands.